 7 Home Improvements That Add Serious Value to Sell Your Home

-The kitchen is the center of the home and if yours appears fresh and renovated, you can significantly increase the value of your home.
+The kitchen is the center of the home and if yours appears fresh and renovated, you can significantly increase the value of your home it is one of the home improvements that add serious value.
 Not to mention, an updated kitchen will catch the eyes of more home buyers.

 According to HGTV, you can expect to get back anywhere from 60-120% of your investment on a kitchen remodel as long as you are smart about your upgrade choices.
 When advancing your kitchen, shy away from making it fancier than the rest of your home; make it a focal point but not out of place.
 To do that, we suggest focusing on the following areas of your kitchen: